 - its working relationship with MBIE and other government agencies.

 All advice/outputs should be collectively agreed by the Council thereby exercising a quorum by consensus and having a collective view.
 For the avoidance of doubt, minority opinions must be represented.

-The Council will meet at least once every three months over the twelve-month period.
+The Council will meet at least once every 3 months over the 12-month period.
 However, the Council may meet as frequently as it sees fit in order to deliver on agreed outcomes.

 Additional meetings may be called when needed on particularly urgent or important proposals.
 Where such issues arise between scheduled meetings, the secretariat may contact the group by email or teleconference to seek their views.

 An agenda will be circulated to members prior to each meeting.
 Pre-reading will be made available where the secretariat determines this will be useful for discussions.
 Where members cannot attend a meeting, they can provide written or verbal feedback on proposals to the Chair.

 There will be a quorum of 60% for attendance at meetings.
 Absent members will receive the opportunity to provide their opinion by circular consensus on written advice to the Minister for Economic and Regional Development.